Kern County Lyft Accident Lawyers

 - Spinal Cord Injuries — Ruptured discs and shattered vertebrae can result from Lyft accidents.
 High-impact collisions may harm the spinal cord, causing mobility issues or paralysis.

 - Internal Injuries — Lyft-related incidents may damage internal organs like the spleen, which may be removed to avoid complications.
-Meanwhile, internal bleeding can happen that requires immediate medical attention.
+Meanwhile, internal bleeding can happen, which requires immediate medical attention.

 - Burns — Fuel and oil leaks from an accident may start a fire, while hot surfaces, liquids, or chemicals can cause burns.
 Severe cases may lead to infections and lifelong disfigurement.

 - Fractures — The impact of a crash can break bones in the ribs, arms, legs, hips, knees, shoulders, elbows, or ankles.
-Fractures often need casting or surgeries to fully recover.
+Fractures often need casting or surgery to fully heal.

-- Lacerations And Bruises — Metal shards or broken glasses from accidents can cause severe cuts and excessive bleeding or infection.
+- Lacerations and Bruises — Metal shards or broken glass from accidents can cause severe cuts and excessive bleeding or infection.
 Bruises may happen when the victim’s body parts hit solid surfaces.

 - Wrongful Deaths — A high-impact Lyft collision may result in the untimely death of a person.
 Their family members can initiate wrongful death claims to seek compensation from the liable parties.

-Consult with good Lyft accident lawyers in Kern County if you sustain any of these injuries.
-We can refer you to top-notch medical professionals and handle your legal tasks so you can focus on your recovery.
+Consult our Kern County Lyft accident lawyers if you sustain any of these injuries.
+We can connect you with medical professionals and handle your legal tasks so you can focus on your medical treatment.

 Who Is Liable For A Lyft Accident?

 Several parties may share liability for a Lyft accident.
-Our lawyers in Kern County have won Lyft accident claims against the following negligent parties:
+Our Kern County lawyers can handle Lyft accident claims against:

-- Lyft Drivers — Lyft drivers must ensure safe trips.
+- Lyft Drivers — Lyft drivers are required to exercise reasonable care for safe trips.
 If their poor driving practices (e.g., driving while intoxicated, fatigued, or distracted) result in accidents, they can be held accountable for the damages.

-- Lyft — Despite the required background checks and screenings for employment, Lyft can still make hiring errors and allow reckless drivers to work for them.
-In cases where these negligent individuals cause accidents, the rideshare company can be held liable.
+- Lyft — Despite the required background checks and screenings for employment, Lyft can still make hiring errors and allow reckless drivers to operate on their platform.
+In cases where these negligent individuals cause accidents, the rideshare company may face liability.

 - Third-Party Drivers — Other motorists’ negligence or recklessness is one primary reason behind rideshare collisions.
 These drivers may be fatigued, speeding, or violating traffic rules, causing them to hit Lyft vehicles.